abhijeetua1998/Bakery_Website/README.md

-# Bakery_Wesite
+# Bakery_Website
- I have developed the bakery website using HTML CSS and JavaScript for a job.
+ I have developed the bakery website using HTML CSS and JavaScript.